 If you’re looking for a scenic road full of spectacular views of the turquoise Mediterranean, you’ll love the Route des Crêtes.
 This runs along the D141 road, above the sea between La Ciotat and Cassis.

 The landscape is dry and rocky, with views of white cliffs that stand majestically over the sea.
 Ahead of you are the Calanques, beautiful little hidden creeks with a range of lovely hiking or climbing routes for all abilities.
-Beyond you’ll reach the city of Marseille.
+Beyond this, you’ll reach the city of Marseille.

 Panoramic view of Cassis in Provence by the Mediterranean sea from the Route des Cretes